 Wired with 3 core cable in braid and a brass plated E14 lampholder with plated brass cord grip mechanism, the bulb fits just inside the glass.

-For 120Volt use we use an E12 Bakelite socket, wiring and 3″ J-Box cover.
+For 120Volt use we use an E12 Bakelite socket, wiring and 3″ or 4″ J-Box cover.
 Components are UL Listed but the whole pendant is not.

 Globes required for this fitting are smaller E14 style.
 Photograph shows mini LED E14.